php-coder/togglz-spring-boot/README.md

 `SpringSecurityUserProvider` is configured.
 In this case it will check if the user has the authority as provided by the `togglz.console.feature-admin-authority` application property.
 If Spring Security is not on the classpath a `NoOpUserProvider` is configured which provides a `null` user to the admin console servlet.
 This also means the admin console will not be accessible.
-For quick testing the `togglz.console.secured` application property can be to `false`.
+For quick testing the `togglz.console.secured` application property can be set to `false`.
 This will bypass security completely for the admin console.
 Be careful in production with this setting as it will give everybody access to the admin console.
 Setting `togglz.console.secured` to `false` is also useful when you want to protect the admin console independently from the `UserProvider`.